Categories: Dead Key FOBS

 With the next two Smart Key versions, while the warning “Smart Key Not Found” is displayed, hold the Smart Key close to and below the auxiliary switch pack to the left of the steering wheel on the dashboard and press the Start / Stop ignition button and the brake pedal as normal.
 A small depression will be found in the correct location.

-With the Land Rover and late model Jaguars , and with the third and fourth versions of the Smart Keys, what must be done depends on whether or not the steering wheel is adjusted manually or electrically.
+With late model Jaguars , and with the third and fourth versions of the Smart Keys, what must be done depends on whether or not the steering wheel is adjusted manually or electrically.

 If the steering column adjusts electrically, the process is exactly the same, except that the three parallel lines marking the correct spot are moved to the left side of the steering column.
 Hold the Smart Key fob against the lines with the buttons facing out, as shown.
 When the fob is in the right spot, the Message Center in your instrument panel will display “Smart Key Recognized”.
 Again, the key fob will need to be held in place, and press the Start / Stop ignition button and the brake pedal all at the same time to start the vehicle.

-However, Jaguar, beginning with the newest Smart Key in the 2020 XE and the 2021 XF and F-Pace, a new location was introduced.
+Beginning with the newest Smart Key in the 2020 XE and the 2021 XF and F-Pace, a new location was introduced.
 The Smart Key needs to be laid flat against the underside of the dashboard, again below existing switches with the buttons facing out.
-There is an indent in the dash to help identify the correct spot.
-The key fob must be help against the while stepping on the brake and pressing the start / stop ignition button.
+There is an indent in the dash to held identify the correct spot.
+The key fob must be held against the while stepping on the brake and pressing the start / stop ignition button.

 Note: If you have made an attempt to start the vehicle without success, there may be residual pressure in the brake system and a new warning light may appear (left) or text message to Step on the Brake.
 Press the brake pedal very, very hard when trying to start the vehicle again to be sure that the release switch behind the pedal is engaged.
 Or wait a few minutes and try again.